Salah-Tamer/PathFinder-TSP/README.md

 python tsp_demo.py
 ```

+## Features

+- Step-by-step visualization of the Nearest Neighbor algorithm.

+- Animated movement between cities.

+- Displays current distance and best path.

+- Includes graphical enhancements for clarity and better user experience.

 ## Limitations

-The brute force approach has O(n!) complexity, making it feasible only for small problem instances (typically n ≤ 10).
-For larger problems, consider implementing more advanced algorithms like:

-- Nearest Neighbor
-- Dynamic Programming
-- Genetic Algorithms
+The Nearest Neighbor heuristic is a greedy approach that is fast and scalable, but it does not guarantee the optimal solution.
+For better accuracy in larger datasets, consider adding or comparing with algorithms like:

+1- opt Optimization

-- Simulated Annealing
+2- Simulated Annealing

+3- Genetic Algorithms

+4- Ant Colony Optimization